 - 1. Supervision of the District Funds. - 2.
 Reviewing the per capita levy and district administrative expenses. - 3.
 Review and approval of the district budget prepared by the DG & District Treasurer. - 4.
 Maintaining records of income and expense for all district accounts. - 5.
 Preparation of financial reports to be presented at District functions. - 6.
 Ensuring that service clubs adhere to State and Federal filing requirements. - 7.
 Identification and management of financial risks to the District. - 8.
-Reviewing the District IRS Form 990 annually upon completion.
+Reviewing the District IRS Form 990 annually after submitted to IRS. - 9.
+Provide incoming District Governor with financial training, if desired.